Ghulam Abbas Baloch: Victoria

-In 1962, he joined the East Pakistan-based club Victoria SC and won three titles, including the First Division League, Aga Khan Gold Cup, and Independence Day Tournament.
-During the Aga Khan Gold Cup final against feeder team for South Korea, Abbas, who played as an inside-left, scored in a 5–1 victory.
-Prior to his impressive stint at Victoria, Abbas represented Mohammedan SC in 1961, where he won the domestic double in his lone season.
+The following year, he joined the East Pakistan-based club Victoria SC and won three titles, including the First Division League, Aga Khan Gold Cup, and Independence Day Tournament.
+During the Aga Khan Gold Cup final against feeder team for South Korea, Abbas, who played as an inside-left, scored in a 5–1 victory, and also repeated his individual feat of being the top goal-scorer of the Dhaka League by netting in 38 goals.

-Final years
+Later career

 In 1967, Abbas won the All-Pakistan Mohammad Ali Bogra Memorial Tournament while representing KMC, toppling runners-up Mohammedan SC by two points in the four team round-robin tournament.
+He last played for Pakistan Airlines until his eventual retirement.

 International career

 Abbas received his first callup to the Pakistan national team for three exhibition matches against Burma on home soil.
 In the second friendly, held in Karachi on 20 January 1961, he scored a brace in a 4–0.
 Abbas scored the first goal for Pakistan in the Summer Olympics qualifiers against Iran on 4 October 1963.
 The game held in Tehran ended in a 4–1 defeat, and after Pakistan won their home leg in Karachi by a single goal, they were knocked out of the qualifiers on aggregate score.
+In 1964, Abbas was selected by the Pakistan national football team for their tour to China.